 2) Dialogue With Your Customers

 Strong customer relationships aren’t built on monologues.
 To foster brand loyalty and increase customer retention, brands need to dialogue with their existing customers.
-In other words, brands need to give their customers an opportunity to provide feedback and input and know that the brand is actively listening to this provided feedback/input.
+In other words, brands need to give their customers an opportunity to provide feedback/input.

 3) Strengthen Your Social Media Community